 If you are interested in creating your own recipes using a simple formula, you will probably like my free E-Book How to Cook Without a Recipe.
 Hope you like it!

 I tweaked a recipe a bit to make it more simple and approachable.
 Because that’s what I’m up to these days: light simple meals that are delicious and healthy.
-I also added basil to the salad because I like a fresh touch it is giving to the salad.
+I also added basil to this salad because I like a fresh touch it is giving to it.

 For your Asian-style watermelon feta salad, you might want to take a seedless watermelon.
 Of course, you can remove the seeds as you go, but it might be a bit time-consuming, increasing the preparation time.